 I did not sign up for this endeavor seeking heroism or notoriety, but because I weighed my own personal risks against the benefits to global society.
 In this calculation, there is an overwhelming net benefit.
 As a white, healthy, physically active 32-year-old with no underlying health conditions, my risk of death from COVID-19 could be as high as 1 in 1,200, but more likely as low as .014 percent, roughly 1 in 7,400.
 Participants in HCTs would be given small, controlled doses of virus and quarantined with excellent medical care, so that rate could be even lower.
 Still, we can estimate that if 20,000 people took part in HCTs, between two and seventeen participants could die.

 There is presently a debate over whether or not human challenge trials for COVID-19 should be permitted.
-That debate will grow more pressing as phase I and II trials – meant to gauge safety and preliminary efficacy – for some of the dozens of vaccine candidates near completion this summer.
+That debate will grow more pressing as phase I and II trials – meant to gauge safety, preliminary efficacy, optimal composition, and dose – for some of the dozens of vaccine candidates near completion this summer.
 The two main arguments against HCTs are ethical and practical.
 Ethically, given that we still know comparatively little about SARS-CoV-2, can there truly be informed consent for trial volunteers?

 Practically, HCTs may not cut enough time off the vaccine development process to make them worthwhile.
 Before an HCT can be carried out, a study must be conducted to determine a proper dose of virus to administer to trial participants.
 This, too, involves volunteers and can itself take four to ten weeks to complete.
 Moreover, Moderna, the leading U.S. company producing a vaccine, estimates that they can have a phase III trial up and running by early summer, with vaccine approval (if the data looks good) as early as the first quarter of 2021.
 Oxford University's timeline for their vaccine candidate is even more optimistic: a phase III trial starting in late May with approval by September.
 Tal Zaks, the chief medical officer of Moderna, is skeptical that HCTs will be necessary.